IVRL/AI4VA/depth/README.md

 	Ensure GPU support for faster training if available.

 3. Download and Prepare Dataset

 	Download the images and the annotations from:  https://drive.google.com/drive/folders/1C5ER7Trz7I-oyzV7YndNZZ6UJMuNTH10?usp=sharing.

-4. Place the training and validation images into their respective folders.
+5. Place the training and validation images into their respective folders.
 Verify the dataset structure and understand the contents.

-5. Data Exploration
+6. Data Exploration

-    Use the provided notebook notebooks/show_annotations_depth.ipynb to explore the dataset and the annotations.
+    Use the provided notebook `show_annotations_depth.ipynb` to explore the dataset and the annotations.
     Visualize a few images and their corresponding depth maps to understand the data.

 7. Baseline Model

-    Run the baseline model provided in models/baseline_model.py.
+    Run the baseline model provided in `models/baseline_model.py`.
     Understand the preprocessing steps, model architecture, and evaluation metrics used.

 9. Data Preprocessing

-    Modify scripts/data_preprocessing.py to preprocess the data for depth ordering.
+    Modify `scripts/data_preprocessing.py` to preprocess the data for depth ordering.

 11. Model Development

-    Enhance scripts/train_model.py to include a model architecture suitable for depth ordering.
+    Enhance `scripts/train_model.py` to include a model architecture suitable for depth ordering.

 13. Model Training

     Train the model using the enhanced script.
     Monitor training and validation accuracy to avoid overfitting.

 15. Model Evaluation

-    Use scripts/evaluate_model.py to assess the performance of your model on the validation set.
+    Use `scripts/evaluate_model.py` to assess the performance of your model on the validation set.

-17. Submission Preparation
+16. Submission Preparation

-    Save your model's predictions and evaluation metrics in the results/ directory.
+    Save your model's predictions and evaluation metrics in the `results/` directory.
     Follow the submission guidelines provided in Codalab page. (coming soon)